Crisis Management and Business Continuity

 Both novices and experienced personnel will benefit greatly from this course.
 If you cannot go, tell your director/executive so he/she can attend to better understand your complex profession.

 The course offers an effective combination of lecture, case studies, and class participation activities conducted by knowledgeable and experienced instructors who are leaders in their fields.
 Many case studies of actual crisis situations are used to emphasize and enhance the concepts.
 Several interactive class activities provide additional hands-on experience.
-Students will also practice what is learned: the course concludes with a crisis exercise in which students take active roles in a simulated disaster, including a realistic news media briefing.
+Participants will also practice what is learned: the course concludes with a crisis exercise in which participants take active roles in a simulated disaster, including a realistic news media briefing.